craigm-c/tomoplot/README.md

 You can also choose the angle between the pick and its nearest neighbours and also give an error value.
 You can select the number of nearest neighbours to consider when calculating these values, 5-7 works best.
 The last parameter is called orientation fidelity, this parameter selects based on how closely aligned the orientations of the nearest neighbours are with the pick.
 The highest value you can choose is the square of the number of nearest neighbours you select.
 To run the cleaning click Clean data.
-If you are unhappy with the parameters you select simply change them and click Clean data again
+If you are unhappy with the parameters you select simply change them and click Clean data again.

 ## Measuring parameters